clink0/Kensington/README.md

 -Double Mill: Take control of all four vertices of any square with your counters and you can move two opponent's counter's to any vacant vertex.

+## Command Line Gameplay

+I have plans to update this project to include a GUI.
+At the moment it is playable through the command line with a coordinate map.

+The coordinate map is included at the top of this README instead of clicking and moving a game piece you will input the numbers that correspond to the space on the board you are referencing.

 ## Makefile Info

 In terminal run

 ```bash